amritatwal/getoffthescreen/README.md

 - The user interface in general is intentionally clean and minimial that reflects my design aesthetics and do not create overwhelm for users.
 Browser extensions should enhance the user experience, not to distract them.

 #### Testing
-Testing is currently being worked on, using Jest and jsom.
+Testing is currently being worked on using Jest and jsom.

 #### Requirements
 - Google Chrome browser must be installed.